phorgue/porousMultiphaseFoam/docs/porousScalarTransport2DFoam.rst

     alphaT alphaT [0 1 0 0 0 0 0] 0.002; // transverse dispersivity
   }

-  eventFileTracerSource injectionFile.dat;  // to specify event file for time-dependent source term
+  sourceEventFileTracer injectionFile.dat;  // to specify event file for time-dependent source term

 Example for multi-species properties can be found at :ref:`porousScalarTransportFoam` page.

 **system/controlDict :**